Incorporating Arbitrary Matrix Group Equivariance into KANs: Experiments

-We report the mean $\pm$ std of the test accuracy over three runs with different random seeds, as well as the number of parameters of the models in Table~\ref{tab:top quark tagging}.
+We report the mean $\pm$ std of the test accuracy over three runs with different random seeds, as well as the number of parameters of the models in \cref{tab:top quark tagging}.
 Since we have not observed all the jet constituents, the relationship between the labels and input features cannot be accurately expressed as an explicit function.
 In this case of non-symbolic formula representation, KAN cannot achieve higher accuracy with fewer parameters than MLP as expected.
-On the other hand, our \model~achieves comparable results with EMLP using approximately $26\%$ of the parameters, improving test accuracy by $0.23\% \sim 6.44\%$ on small datasets (training set size $<10^4$), while decreasing by $0.19\%$ on large datasets (training set size $=10^4$).
+On the other hand, our EKAN achieves comparable results with EMLP and CGENN using fewer than $40\%$ of the parameters, improving test accuracy by $0.23\% \sim 6.44\%$ on small datasets (training set size $<10^4$), while decreasing by $0.19\%$ on large datasets (training set size $=10^4$).